mwringe/eventjuggler-services/README.md

 In managed mode you have to provide "-Djboss.zip" as it requires a full package (see the installation section).

-To run the testsuite in remote mode, first start a JBoss EAP with the EventJuggler Services sub-systems enabled, and run:
+To run the testsuite in remote mode, first start a JBoss EAP with EventJuggler Services installed, and run:

     mvn -Pit-remote clean install